Jeach/jeach-pqueues/README.md

-# Jeach PQueues (Promise Queues) [BETA]
+# Jeach PQueues (promise queues) [BETA]
 A simple alternative to other complex Node.js Promise libraries.

 ## Disclaimer and Rational
 I'm relatively new to the use of Promises.
 My initial introduction to them wern't so great.
-I found they were exceptionally confusing and more importantly, I found the literature was extremely lacking.
+I found they were exceptionally confusing, the literature was extremely lacking, and more importantly there were no useful real-world examples.

-This work was a result of a few hours worth of effort put together so that I could continue moving forward with an initial project.
-I found it so simple and easy to use that I figured I should let others have access to it.
-It should be considered, at this time, unsafe for any production environment.
-It is essentially a few ideas that were thrown together in a few hours and may prove not to be feasible in the future.
+This work was a result of some experiments and a few ideas thrown together over the span of a few hours.
+With the soul purpose of being able to continue to move forward with an initial project.
+In the end, I found it so simple and easy to use that I figured I should let others have access to it.
+Although, it should be considered (at this time anyway), unsafe for any production environment.

 ### Point in Case